In the upper margin, landscapes nos. 3, 4, and 1 are printed and in the lower margin, there are frames nos. 3-5.

 Frame 3: The frame contains the depiction of the walled city.
 In the central part of the wall, there is a gate at which a man (Mordecai) is seated (Es.
 2:19, 2:21).

-Frame 5: On the left, a man with a bow in his hands is depicted.
-He is aiming at the wheel with the signs of Zodiac on its perimeter.
+Frame 5: On the right, a man with a bow in his hands is depicted; he is aiming at the wheel with the signs of Zodiac on its perimeter (on the left).
+The scene is shown against the landscape.
 The depiction symbolically shows the moment of casting lots by Haman (alludes to Es.
 3:7).
 The Book of Esther mentions only casting lots that means appointing the least favorable period for Jews, but there is no reference to the signs of Zodiac in the text.